Khaledayman9/Compilers-Algorithms/README.md

 • **The only operations allowed on attributes are assignments, additions, subtraction, multiplications, and equality checks; an equality check is an expression of the form** equals(x,y) **whose value is 1 if x is equal to y and is 0 otherwise.**
 • The provided method sCheckValue uses the ANTLR grammar to get the value of S.check for a given input string.

-• For example, for the string
+• For example, for the string, sCheckValue returns 1
  ```plaintext
 10#01
 ```
-, sCheckValue returns 1; and returns 0 for the string
+; and returns 0 for the string
  ```plaintext
 11#01
 ```